vr1e/flashcard-study/docs/rfcs/0010-course-collection-terminology.md

     collections = []

     for deck in user_decks:
+        # Check if deck is shared via active partnership
+        is_shared = partnership and partnership.is_active and deck in partnership.decks.all()

         deck_data = {
             'id': deck.id,
             'name': deck.name,
-            'type': 'course' if partnership and deck in partnership.decks.all() else 'collection', 'is_shared': partnership and deck in partnership.decks.all()
+            'type': 'course' if is_shared else 'collection',
+            'is_shared': is_shared
         }

-        if deck_data['is_shared']:
+        if is_shared:
             courses.append(deck_data)
         else:
             collections.append(deck_data)